 - Origins Available:

 The ancestors of the name Biford date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Biford family lived near a ford, a shallow place in a river or stream which could be crossed by wading.
-The surname Biford is derived from the Old English words bi, which means by, and ford, which means ford.
+The surname Biford is derived from the Old English words bi, which means by, and ford, which means ford, collectively "ford near the river-bend.".
 The surname Biford may also be derived from residence in the settlement of Byford in Hertfordshire.

 Early Origins of the Biford family

 The surname Biford was first found in Herefordshire at Byford, a parish, in the union of Weobley, hundred of Grimsworth.

 The name is derived from Beeford or Beeforth (Buiforde in the Domesday Book) in Holderness in the East Riding of Yorkshire, on the east coast of England.
 Baldwin de Biford, between 1182 and 1189, "gave as much land on each side of their grange on the moor as was equal to the previous grant of Acer de Biford to Beverley Abbey; Nicholas, his son, gave an oxgang and a toft in Beeford; and Stephen, son of Thomas de Biford, the same."